-- It is generally unlawful to distribute free samples of controlled substances
+- It is generally unlawful to distribute free samples of controlled substances.

-- Personal use of controlled substances by prescribers is prohibited
+- Personal use of controlled substances by prescribers is prohibited.

-- Follow up examinations should occur, using accepted medical standards, prior to prescribing more controlled substances
+- Follow-up examinations should occur, using accepted medical standards, prior to prescribing more controlled substances.

-- No prescriptions can be written for Schedule I substances
+- No prescriptions can be written for Schedule I substances.

 - Controlled substances generally can only be written for a 30-day supply and cannot be rewritten unless the user has less than a seven-day supply based on the previous prescription.
 There are some exceptions.
-A three month supply of a controlled substance may be written if it is written for panic disorder, attention deficit disorder, narcolepsy, chronic debilitating neurological conditions, some gynecological conditions, hormone deficiency in men, metastatic breast cancer in women, and relief of pain in those with a disease/condition that is incurable or chronic.
+A three-month supply of a controlled substance may be written if it is written for panic disorder, attention deficit disorder, narcolepsy, chronic debilitating neurological conditions, some gynecological conditions, hormone deficiency in men, metastatic breast cancer in women, and relief of pain in those with a disease/condition that is incurable or chronic.

 Patient Education on Opioid Medications

 Medications associated with a high risk of respiratory depression are Schedule II opioids.
 Fentanyl, a synthetic opioid pain reliever, is 50 to 100 times more potent than morphine and has been implicated in many cases of overdose death.
 Medications that are altered for administration also increase the risk of overdose.
 Snorting, injecting, inhaling, chewing, or dissolving medications that should be swallowed whole (particularly extended-release opioids) increases the risk.
-Other methods that may lead to overdose include rapid titration of opioids and overestimation of the dose when converting from one opioid to another.
-Overdoses also occur when the medication is taken by someone it was not prescribed for, especially children.
+Other methods that may lead to overdose include rapid titration of opioids and overestimating the dose when converting from one opioid to another.
+Overdoses also occur when the medication is taken by someone it was not prescribed, especially children.
 Therefore, safe storage and disposal are critical.

 Patients should also be taught about misuse.
-Many patients will misuse medications because they are seeking to improve function, have uncontrolled pain or are using them to manage stress or mental disease.
+Many patients will misuse medications because they seek to improve function, have uncontrolled pain or are using them to manage stress or mental disease.
 Aberrant behavior may be seen in those who are undertreated for pain.
 In the absence of addiction, these behaviors cease when pain is adequately controlled.

 Patients should be taught about addiction.
 Addiction is a chronic disease with psychological, social, genetic, and environmental factors influencing its presentation and development.
 Addiction presents with a drug craving, compulsive use, impaired control, and persistent use despite harm.

 Drug Take-Back Programs provide a convenient way for patients to dispose of unneeded, expired, or unused controlled substances.
 If no program is available, the patient must use extreme caution when disposing of controlled substances.
 Improper disposal may lead to environmental complications or drug diversion.
-Controlled substances can be mixed with cat litter or coffee grounds then sealed in a non-leaking container.
+Controlled substances can be mixed with cat litter or coffee grounds and then sealed in a non-leaking container.

 Key points in patient education include: